GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/RunnigReverseReplication.md

 - `spannerReaderTemplateLocation`: the dataflow template location for the Spanner reader job
 - `startTimestamp`: Timestamp from which the changestream should start reading changes in RFC 3339 format, defaults to empty string which is equivalent to the current timestamp.
 - `readerShardingCustomClassName`: the fully qualified custom class name for sharding logic.
-- `readerShardingCustomJarPath` : the GCS path to custom jar for sharding logic.")
+- `readerShardingCustomJarPath` : the GCS path to custom jar for sharding logic.
 - `readerSkipDirectoryName`: Records skipped from reverse replication are written to this directory.
 Defaults to: skip.
 - `readerRunMode`: whether the reader from Spanner job runs in regular or resume mode.
 Default is regular.
 - `readerWorkers`: number of workers for ordering job.
 Defaults to 5.